hoddmimes/zink/README.md

 **_NOTE:_**\
+The Zink server uses a simple API key-based authorization mechanism.
+If 'authorization' is present in the configuration file, the server will validate incoming requests to ensure they are authorized.
+Validation for Save and Find requests can be enabled or disabled using the _save_restricted_ and _find_restricted_ attributes, respectively.
-If 'authorization' is not present or 'authorization.file' is null apikey verification will not take place.\
+If 'authorization' is not present in the configuration file, no request validation will be performed.\
-If 'lofile' is not present or null loging will be done to stdout\
+If 'logfile' is not present or null loging will be done to STDOUT\
 If you would like the server to run SSL you have to generate a SSL certificate.
 This can be done with the following command
 ```
 $ openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem